KingmacB/InitialGitReposittory/README.md

 ## git config -- global core.editor <editor or choice> - set your global

 ## git commit --amend -m "<new message>" - changes the commit message of the last commit to new message provided

+## git commit --amend - if ypu forgot to add a file or you have a misspelling in your commit messag.

+## git commit --reset head < filename> - moves the stage file from the straging area to the working directory

+## git branch <branchname> - create a new branch with the given name

+## git checkout <branchname> - switch to new branch

+## git checkout -b <branchname> - create new branch and switch to it

+## git -d <branchname> - delete exsisting branch

+## git